Land and property resumptions

 What if I have a mortgage?

-The mortgagee is entitled, in the first instance, to be paid the compensation (to the extent of the amount owing) unless the mortgagee agrees otherwise.
-A mortgagee consent/direction form will need to be completed by your mortgagee before any monies being paid to you.
+The mortgagee (the claimant's bank) is entitled to be paid the compensation in the first instance, to the extent of the amount owing.
+A mortgagee consent or direction form will need to be completed by your mortgagee before any monies are paid to yourself or other interested parties.

 Can I sell to Council before resumption starts?

-Yes.
-You may experience hardship or difficulty in selling your property if the land has been identified as part of a future Council Infrastructure Project.
-If this applies to you, you may wish to discuss the matter with Council’s Property Officers.
-Please see Early Acquisition of Property for Council Infrastructure Projects for more information.
+If you experience hardship or difficulty in selling your property and if the land has been identified as part of a future Council infrastructure project, you may wish to discuss the matter with Council’s Property Officers.
+Please refer to Early Acquisition of Property for Council Infrastructure Projects for more information.